NicoChaima72/netflix-clone-frontend/README.md

 # Netflix clone

-Aplicacion de peliculas con interfaz de Netflix, puedes ver su informacion y buscar tus peliculas favoritas, cuenta con la API The Movie Database
+Movie application with Netflix interface, you can see your information and search for your favorite movies, it has the API The Movie Database

-## Tecnologías
+## Technologies

 ---